openresty/openresty/doc/README-windows.md

 The `resty` command-line utility requires a Perl interpreter installed in your system and visible to your PATH environment.
-Any perl distributions should work, including StrawberryPerl, ActivePerl, and MSYS perl (the former two are recommended though).
+Any perl distributions should work, including StrawberryPerl, ActivePerl, and MSYS2 perl. recommended though).

 Debugging
 =========

 Debug symbosl are enabled even in release builds.
-So that when things go very wrong, one can still debug things with tools like MSYS GDB.
+So that when things go very wrong, one can still debug things with tools like MSYS2 GDB.

 Inclusion of debug symbols make the binary files (`.exe` and `.dll` files) much larger, but it generally will not load into memory during normal execution on a modern operating